gbdubs/grady.dev/hugodata/content/projects/laser_puzzles.md

 Boulder + Denver offer the tools in their library makerspaces.
-Over the course of several months (and gifts for several close friends - celebrating a wedding, comiserating about the passing of a beloved dog, etc.), I fine tuned both the code for generating the puzzle, and the usage of the lazer cutters (trying out three different kinds over time, and finding the right set of controls for each).
+Over the course of several months (and gifts for several close friends - celebrating a wedding, comiserating about the passing of a beloved dog, etc.), I fine tuned both the code for generating the puzzle, and the usage of the laser cutters (trying out three different kinds over time, and finding the right set of controls for each).